rdsea/iCOMOTSensors/InterOpProviders/nodered-datatransformer-provider/README.md

 # Introduction

-this is a service for data transformation based on node-red. the idea is that the provider offers "node-red service" as a resource.
+This is a service for data transformation based on node-red.
+The idea is that the provider offers "node-red service" as a resource.
 One consumer can request a resource then submit workflows to the resource to perform data transformation.
 Therefore during runtime, such resources can be used for interoperability.

 Supported by the [Inter-IoT project](http://www.inter-iot-project.eu/).